 Riffle: Shallow water extending across the bed of a flowing watercourse with rapid current and with surface flow broken into waves by submerged obstructions such as gravel and cobble.
 The water flow is rapid and usually shallower than sections above and below.
 Natural watercourses often consist of a succession of pools and riffles (or steps).

 Pool: A deep, slow-moving, quiet portion of a watercourse.

-See Figures 4-2 and 4-3 for a depiction of these watercourse characteristics.
+See Figures 4-1 and 4-2 for a depiction of the various watercourse characteristics.